astronomer/airflow-guides/guides/scripts-bash-operator.md

 RUN chmod +x /usr/local/airflow/include/my_bash_script.sh
 ```

+> **Note**: If you are running CICD processes that might impact file permissions add the command in the Dockerfile to ensure that permissions are set correctly when the container image is built.

 Then in the DAG code, we provide the script to the `bash_command` parameter of the `BashOperator`.

 > **Note**: When running a bash script with the `BashOperator` it is crucial to add a space at the end of the command!
 Otherwise the task will fail with a Jinja exception.